In most cases you do not need to use the oxf:debug processor: you can instead use the

 1.1.
 Inputs and Outputs

-Type | Name | Purpose | Mandatory |
+| Type | Name | Purpose | Mandatory |

-Configuration | Yes |
+| Input | config | Configuration | Yes |

-input contains a single delete
+The config input contains a single delete element.
+In

-element which specifies the name of the
+turn, it contains a file element which specifies the name of the

-file to delete, and an optional directory
+file to delete, and an optional directory element containing a base

 directory against which the file name is resolved.